premchander-revature/interviewquestions/DevOps/DevOps.md

 ---

-5. What are the common steps in Dev Ops?
+5. What are the common steps in DevOps?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)